Painting & Finishing Models

 I still use enamels, specifically Testors Model Master paints, because I don't like to waste time mixing colors.
 I like to go to the shelf, get the bottle, and shoot the color, repeat as necessary.
 The Testors enamels are color-matched and easy to use.
 When I go to the store to pick up a new bottle of a given color to replace my three-year-old bottle of that same color, I know that the colors will match.
 For enamels, I use my paint booth to get the vapors outside.

-I also use lacquers, specifically Alclad II metalizers, though I am using the Tamiya lacquer colors for certain applications as well.
-With Alclad II, there is no better way of obtaining natural metal finishes that you can mask and paint over.
+I used to use lacquers for some of the bare metal finishes.
 With lacquers, if you spray indoors, it is vital you have a paint booth and adequate ventilation as these vapors will take you from zero to stupid in just a few minutes of exposure.
+There are more acrylic-based metallic finishes out there so you have choices.

-Enamels: I mix 2/3 Testors Model Master Enamels with 1/3 Testors Model Master Thinner.
+- Enamels: I mix 2/3 Testors Model Master Enamels with 1/3 Testors Model Master Thinner.
 The paint should be as thin as milk, so if you get a color that is thicker, just add a little more thinner.
+Ditto on the ventilation!

 3. Painting